 One of the most powerful yet overlooked growth levers in SaaS is pricing strategy.
 Get it right and your revenue can soar.
-It’s not easy though, which is why so many companies set a price when they launch a product and then focus their attention on peddling, rather than improving, their chosen rate.
+To do so, you need a handle on your target market's willingness to pay.

 What is willingness to pay?